Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Some homeowners pursue a modification application and a home listing at the same time, intending to take whichever resolves favorably first.
 This is a legitimate strategy but requires careful management.
 If the modification is approved during the listing period, you will need to decide whether to cancel the listing and keep the home under the modified terms.
 If a sale contract is accepted and the modification is still pending, you will need to decide whether to let the sale proceed and terminate the modification.

-Running both processes simultaneously without professional guidance frequently results in confusion, missed deadlines on both sides, and worse outcomes than either path pursued cleanly.
+Running both processes simultaneously without expert guidance frequently results in confusion, missed deadlines on both sides, and worse outcomes than either path pursued cleanly.

 Homeowners who act early have the most options